santiago28b/startup/README.md

 ## HTML deliverable

-➡️ The following is an example of the required information for the `Startup HTML` deliverable
+➡️ information for the `Startup HTML` deliverable

 For this deliverable I built out the structure of my application using HTML.